Khonor199/Price-Index/README.md

 # Price-Index
  The report shows a comparison of the purchase price of an article with the minimum price of competitors in accordance with the sales region.

-# 📊 Price Monitoring Dashboard: Market vs Procurement Prices
+# 📊 Price Monitoring Dashboard: Marketplace and competitors' prices

 ## 🧾 Task Description